Uganda

 However, Uganda faces two major challenges: population growth and its opportunities for urbanization, job creation and added value, as well as resilience to climate change requiring the development of sustainable development strategies.

-To meet the structural needs of the Ugandan economy, AFD intervenes in the areas of infrastructure (drinking water / sanitation and energy), support to the private sector, as well as for the preservation and enhancement of natural resources.
+To meet the structural needs of the Ugandan economy, AFD intervenes in the areas of drinking water/sanitation, energy and support to job creation.

-AFD has been a partner of the country since 1993 through its subsidiary: Proparco.
-Acting from the Nairobi regional agency since 1997, we opened an office in Kampala in 2009.
-Funding from the French Global Environment Facility (FFEM) is also available for the preservation and sustainable management of natural resources.
+AFD has been a partner of the country since 1993 through its subsidiary for private sector Proparco.
+Acting from the Nairobi regional agency since 1997, AFD opened an office in Kampala in 2009.

-AFD's Uganda office is directly attached to the East Africa regional office in Nairobi.
+AFD's Uganda office is attached to the East Africa regional office in Nairobi.

 Interactive map